 Serve this baked oatmeal either cold, warm or hot.
 It's great fresh from the oven but also keeps incredibly well.
 I either eat mine cold or pop it in the microwave for a minute or two to warm it up.

 My favourite way to serve it is with a dollop of vegan yogurt and a drizzle of maple syrup.
 It's also good with some non-dairy milk poured over and eaten more like traditional breakfast cereal.

 Other accompaniments that would work well are a drizzle of nut butter, a scattering of fresh berries like more strawberries, raspberries or blackberries, or some toasted nuts or seeds.

 This strawberry baked oatmeal recipe is really easy to customize.
 Keep the base recipe the same and swap out the strawberries for any other chopped fruit or fresh or frozen berries.
 Anything goes, except frozen strawberries which are a bit too wet and are usually pretty tasteless.

-My favourite fruits to use are blueberries, peaches (check out my peach & blueberry baked oatmeal), banana, pear and frozen raspberries.
-You can also add raisins, dried cranberries, chopped dates, nuts, seeds and chocolate chips.
+My favourite fruits to use are blueberries, peaches (check out my peach baked oatmeal), banana, pear, and frozen raspberries.
+You can also add raisins, dried cranberries, chopped dates, nuts, seeds, and chocolate chips.